StringerMus/pinch-app/README.md

 * Testing – Click the sign up page link
 * Result – Link is working, user is taken to the sign up page.

+## The following tests have been completed as a logged in user

 ## Navbar
-The following tests have been completed as a logged in user.

 * Expected – After signing in, the navbar links change for logged-in users.
 The navbar to change to Home, List Item, Liked, Sign out and Profile with image and profile name.
 * Testing – Sign in and view the nav bar.
 * Result – The navbar changes as expected.